Lie Groupoids and Differentiable Stacks: Proper groupoids

-Given a Lie groupoid $G\toto M$, we should think of the normal representation $G_x\action N_xO$ as the tangent space of the orbispace $[M/G]$ at $[x]$, for it encodes the infinitesimal linear information around the point.
+Given a Lie groupoid $G\toto M$, we should think of the normal representation $G_x\action N_xO$ as the tangent space of the stack $[M/G]$ at $[x]$, for it encodes the infinitesimal linear information around the point.

-If $G\toto M$ is proper, it turns out that a neighborhood of $[x]$ in $[M/G]$ can be reconstructed as the orbispace underlying the action $G_x\action N_xO$.
+If $G\toto M$ is proper, it turns out that a neighborhood of $[x]$ in $[M/G]$ can be reconstructed as the differentiable stack of the action $G_x\action N_xO$.
 Note that, by the existence of slices, it is enough to study neighborhoods of fixed points (cf. \ref{exissli}, \ref{slice.chart}).
 In this sense we have Zung's Theorem, which is both a particular case of the Linearization Theorem \ref{linearization}, and the key step in proving it.

 \begin{theorem}[Zung] Let $G\toto M$ be a Lie groupoid and let $x\in M$ be a fixed point.
 If $G$ is proper at $x$ then there is an open $x\in U\subset M$ and an isomorphism between the restriction and the action groupoid of the normal representation at $x$.